Erectile Dysfunction: Everything You Need to Know

 6 hours

-Other medical options include BiMix®, TriMix®, and QuadMix®.
+Other medical options for ED include BiMix®, TriMix®, and QuadMix®.
 These are injectable medications that combine ingredients such as alprostadil, papaverine, phentolamine, and atropine in different combinations.
 Like the PDE5 inhibitors, these medications help increase blood flow to the penis through different mechanisms.

 A healthcare professional can suggest the best ED medication for your specific needs.
 If one medication doesn’t work, they may change your dose or have you try a different drug.